PriankaPriya17/priankapriya17.github.io/about.md

 I started my career by working as a software engineering intern at <a href="https://www.orion-informatics.com/home.html"> Orion Informatics Limited, Bangladesh</a>.
 Later, I joined as a lecturer in the <a href="https://swe.daffodilvarsity.edu.bd/"> Department of Software Engineering, Daffodil Internation University </a>.
 Currently, I am on study leave.

-I am happily married with <a href="https://amitsealami.github.io/">Amit Seal Ami</a>, PhD candidate of the College of William and Mary.

 ### Contact me